Tangent128/reaCtive/README.md

 automatically, unless its `REAc_PINNED` flag is set.

 Pipeline stages are `dispose()`d in order from the consumer end to the producer end.

+# Concurrency

+Not thought out much yet, and definitely not implemented yet.

+So short answer, not thread-safe yet.

+Long answer:

+Library itself has no global state, so independent pipelines should be safe to access from multiple threads.
+Accessing one pipeline from multiple threads probably will be bad.

+Of course, having a scheduler to dispatch, say, IO events to relevant pipelines, using multiple working threads, would be nice.
+Which can be a problem if pipelines need to manipulate each other, such as a merge or flatmap operator would need to do, since they may end up scheduled to parallel threads.

+What seems sensible would be to assemble Observable chains into some sort of Pipeline object, which could be the subject of a lock that all functions to externally manipulate a pipeline would respect.

+External-manipulation functions I can think of are the current `cancel` function (which would take a Pipeline, not an Observable, then, since Observables should finish or error, not self-cancel), and future functions to inject next, error, & finish items into the start of the pipeline.

+Pipelines should probably be ref-counted then.

+The producer's `init()` function should probably be passed the nascent Pipeline object; since many interesting producers would want to register the pipeline with an asynchronous scheduler, they should have the ability to install `lock()` and `unlock()` functions onto the Pipeline.

+Problem: many interesting operators (like delay, and flatmap) would want to schedule calls into the rest of the pipeline, not just its head.
+Either give every `init()` method the ability to split the pipeline into sub-pipelines, or have some way to inject into pipeline stages with the Observable pointer, using the Pipeline object as a guard/lock.